Zinston/favmap/README.md

 	* Click the GO button (only if you've set a home already): four travel mode options are displayed in the infowindow.
 Pick one of them.
 The directions from your home to that location appear on the map.

 ## Notes
+* Your favorite places and your home are stored in your browser via localStorage.
 * The name of the place on the infowindow is a link to the place's website if one was found by Google.
 * You can change your home address but not remove it entirely.
 Once you have a home, you have a home.
 * No animals were hurt in the making of this app.